 When anxiety becomes a problem

-Anxiety becomes a problem when you feel anxious most of the time and when it affects basic things such as eating, sleeping or being able to leave the house.
-If you are anxious, you may also feel restless and unable to relax, or have no energy or be easily tired.
+If you are anxious, you may feel restless and unable to relax, or have no energy and be easily tired.
 You may panic in certain situations.
 You may sleep badly or wake up too early in the morning.
-Your memory or concentration may become poor.
+Your memory or concentration may be poor.
 You may feel easily irritated.

-You can have any of these symptoms for other reasons, but if some of them have been happening regularly, and for over six months, anxiety may be the cause.
+You can have any of these symptoms for other reasons but, if some of them have been happening regularly and for over six months, anxiety may be the cause.

 Anxiety is common